-If necessary, at times of higher utilization on the 10GBASE-SR ports, the USC10G4 will sacrifice performance on the 1-GbE ports in favor of 10G traffic.
+If necessary, at times of higher utilization on the 10-GbE ports the USC10G3 will sacrifice performance on the 1-GbE ports in favor of the 10-GbE traffic.

 Under some circumstances, very frequent status checks (for example, more than once every few minutes) and data retrieval requests may affect performance.
 In those circumstances, instead of achieving a performance of six million packets per seconds, you may see a 1% reduction in performance, proportional to the frequency of the management utility's control packets.